-This time I’ll share something a little different; not exactly a cooking recipe but suggestions when you’re planning a good time with friends and want ideas for easy to put together, delicious low carb (not no carb in this case) h’ors d’oeuvres.
+This time I’ll share something a little different; not exactly a cooking recipe but suggestions when you’re planning a good time with friends and want ideas for easy to put together, delicious low carb snacks and h’ors d’oeuvres.

 We enjoy entertaining and especially sharing a variety of what Rick calls “horse ovaries” to delight our guests.
 We include fresh hummus and a selection of veggie spears as well as goat and cow milk cheeses.
 This time we had goat Brie, a white goat Gouda and a cow milk aged Dutch Gouda served with fresh figs and whole grain crackers.
 Also a variety of olives, pickled peppers and mushrooms and cannoli beans.
 Plus, one of my favs, smoked oysters.
 It was fun to put together and a great spread!